realmagicgreen/magicgreen11ty/src/articles/2018-07-26-bali-agri-tradeshow.md

 Among beautiful green booths there are many useful infos and products to discover, like a coconut climber tool called **Ponkod**, "Alat bantui panjat kelapa" that has been reviewed on [Bisnis website](http://entrepreneur.bisnis.com/read/20180204/263/734055/peluang-usaha-berkat-inovasi-produk-ini-panjat-kelapa-selihai-tupai-), [check out this videos](https://youtu.be/K-RCTw9p6DU) or [this one](https://youtu.be/dcWB8dHKIak).

 {% assign name = '-05' %}
-{% include partials/image.html, name: name, caption: 'Bali agribusiness trade show' %}
+{% include 'partials/image.html', name: 'name', caption: 'Bali agribusiness trade show' %}

 With free entrance, you will be able to see, meet and buy plants, trees and organic products.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Bali agribusiness trade show' %}
+{% include 'partials/image.html', name: 'name', caption: 'Bali agribusiness trade show' %}